-For us humans, the veggies and fruit we consume have these phytonutrients which stimulates different enzymes that can help our body get rid of toxins, boost our immune system, and help our intestines (just to name a few).
+For us humans, the veggies and fruit we consume have these phytonutrients which stimulate different enzymes that can help our body get rid of toxins, boost our immune system, and help our intestines (just to name a few).

 So where can we find these precious defenders of health?
-Fruits and veggies have rich sources, but you can also find them in whole grains, legumes, spices, nuts, seeds and teas.
+Fruits and veggies have rich sources, but you can also find them in whole grains, legumes, spices, nuts, seeds, and teas.

 Red sweet bell peppers, orange persimmons, yellow summer squash, green snow peas, blue blueberries, indigo potatoes, and violet figs.

 Eating the rainbow can be fun.
 Aim to eat one fruit or veggie from one of the colors each day.

 What colors are you serving on your plate?

 The typical breakfast menu includes waffles, pancakes, cereal, sausage, and eggs.
 But where’s the color?
 Would a smoothie work for your morning start?

 If you had a smoothie with blueberries, strawberries, a banana, flax seeds, and almond butter, you would have 4 different colors.
-This would be a great start for the rest of your day.

-Try this new recipe: Perfectly Purple Almond Butter Smoothie to start your morning on the right track.
+Perfectly Purple Almond Butter Smoothie to start your morning on the right track.

-Green bananas (under-ripe) are rich in resistant starches, which are food for the bacteria.
+Green bananas (under-ripe) are rich in resistant starches, which are food for bacteria.
 These bacteria turn the resistant starch into butyrate, which is an important nutrient for keeping our intestine wall lining healthy, and for supporting our immune system.